Roy J. and Lucille A. Carver College of Medicine

 • Demonstrated ability to excel at scholarship and teaching

-Letters of application should include a CV, statement of career goals, research plans, and the names and addresses of three individuals who could provide letters of reference.
-To apply for this position, visit the University of Iowa website by clicking here and enter requisition number 67091.
+Applications should include a CV, a letter of interest containing a statement of career goals, and the names and addresses of three individuals who could provide letters of reference.

 The University of Iowa is an equal opportunity affirmative action employer.
 All qualified applicants are encouraged to apply and will receive consideration for employment free from discrimination on the basis of race, creed, color, national origin, age, sex, pregnancy, sexual orientation, gender identity, genetic information, religion, associational preference, status as a qualified individual with a disability, or status as a protected veteran.